gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 Email is different.

 When someone subscribes to your newsletter, you have a direct channel to them.
+This is why automated newsletters are not only about saving time.
+They are also about audience ownership.

 Of course, this does not mean you can send anything you want and expect people to care.
 You still have to earn attention.
 You still have to be useful.
 But at least you are not completely dependent on a social media algorithm.

-This is why automated newsletters are not only about saving time.

-They are also about audience ownership.
+Email also has its own gatekeepers.
+Spam filters can block you before you ever reach the inbox.
+And now AI-powered email summaries are adding another layer between your message and the reader's full attention.

+But here is the thing: none of that matters much if your subscribers actually want to hear from you.
+When you consistently provide value, people look for your emails.
+They move them out of promotions tabs.
+They add you to their contacts.
+No spam filter or AI summary will stop someone from reading an email they were looking forward to.

 You can use RSS feeds, YouTube videos, blogs, and selected social content as inputs.
 Then you use email as the distribution channel.

 The content may come from many different places.
 The relationship happens in the inbox.

 That is the important part.